Jessica Sanchez

 Jessica Elizabeth Sanchez (born August 4, 1995) is an American singer-songwriter.
 She rose to prominence following her runner-up finish on the eleventh season of American Idol.
 Her debut studio album, Me, You & the Music, peaked at number twenty-six on the US Billboard 200.
-In 2025, having been ousted in the semifinals of the first season, Sanchez returned two decades later for the twentieth season of America's Got Talent and was announced the winner on September 24, 2025.
+In 2025, having been ousted in the semifinals of the first season, Sanchez returned nineteen years later for the twentieth season of America's Got Talent and was announced the winner on September 24, 2025.

 Early life

 Jessica Elizabeth Sanchez was born in Chula Vista, California, on August 4, 1995.
 She is the daughter of Edita Sanchez (née Bugay), whose family is from Samal, Bataan, in the Philippines; and Gilbert Sanchez, a Mexican American from Texas who served as an aviation ordnanceman (Petty Officer First Class) in the United States Navy Reserve.
 She is the eldest of three children, with two younger brothers.
 Sanchez was raised in the neighborhood of Eastlake in Chula Vista.
 She attended Eastlake Middle School.